-Ruth Levine is the Program Director of Global Development and Population at the William and Flora Hewlett Foundation.
+Ruth Levine is a former Program Director of Global Development and Population at the William and Flora Hewlett Foundation.
 Ruth is an internationally recognized development economist and expert in global health, education and evaluation.
 Since 2011, she has led the foundation’s team responsible for grantmaking to improve living conditions in low- and middle-income countries, and to advance reproductive health and rights in developing countries and in the United States.

 Previously, Ruth was a deputy assistant administrator in the Bureau of Policy, Planning and Learning at the U.S. Agency for International Development.
 In that role, she led the development of the agency’s evaluation policy.

 Ruth spent nearly a decade at the Center for Global Development, as a senior fellow and vice president for programs and operations.
 She helped shape the center’s approach to reduce global poverty and inequality, conducted independent research and devised new policy solutions.
 She also designed and evaluated health and education projects at the Inter-American Development Bank and the World Bank.

 Ruth is the author of scores of books and publications on global health policy, including “Millions Saved: Proven Successes in Global Health,” and co-wrote the report, “When Will We Ever Learn?
 Improving Lives through Impact Evaluation.”
 She holds an undergraduate degree in biochemistry from Cornell University and a doctorate degree in economic demography from Johns Hopkins University.